kanbon/.github/profile/jobs/backend-developer.md

-# Freelance Backend Developer (Django/GraphQL/PostgreSQL) – 20h/Week 🚀
+# Freelance Backend Developer (Django/GraphQL) – 20h/Week - 100% Remote 🚀

 We co-found technology-driven ventures in the cosmetics and construction industries, scaling impactful SaaS solutions that are transforming industries. 🌍 Fully remote, globally connected.